-Our operating model focuses on maximising returns from our property portfolio whilst disposing of assets and repaying bank debt.
+During the year our operating model continued to focus on maximising returns from our property portfolio whilst disposing of assets and repaying bank debt.
+Following the full repayment of our bank debt in July 2018, the net proceeds of property sales have been retained in the Company's cash reserve.
 Core to the achievement of good returns on our properties, and thus the maximisation of disposal values, is letting space to reliable tenants at affordable rents and the minimisation of tenancy voids and their associated costs.

-Business Review 2016-17 Market Context
+Business Review 2017-18 Market Context